DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 Southern country Yurun, which was under spirit's domination.

 It could be either of them, and she was yet to decide where to head.
-Though if they'd want to investigate the reason behind Alfreyja's sudden change, then it would be south where the Fang King was.
+Though if they'd want to investigate the reason behind Alfreyja's sudden change, then it would be the west where the Fang King was.
 But it wasn't something they could tell to their enemies.

 "I'm sorry, but I cannot tell you."